mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 --- abstract

+In situation where direct connectivity is not available or desired, proxies in the network are used to forward and potentially translate traffic.
 TCP is often used as a proxying or tunneling protocol.
 QUIC is a new, emerging transport protocol and there is a similar expectation that it too will be used as a substrate once it is widely deployed.
 Using QUIC instead of TCP in